 Centralized immutable audit log for all control-plane API calls

-HIGH (not CRITICAL) because the absence of this control does not by itself enable compromise — an attacker still needs an initial-access vector, a credential, or a vulnerability.
-It does, however, materially expand the cost and likelihood of successful exploitation and forfeits the ability to detect and respond.
-DETECTIVE (not PREVENTIVE) because the control surfaces unsafe states after they occur rather than preventing them — paired with alerting and runbook integration it becomes the trigger for response, but it does not stop an action at the control plane.
+HIGH (not CRITICAL) because the absence of this control does not by itself enable compromise: an attacker still needs an initial-access vector, a credential, or a vulnerability.
+It does, however, materially raise the cost and likelihood of successful exploitation and forfeits the ability to detect and respond.
+DETECTIVE (not PREVENTIVE) because the control surfaces unsafe states after they occur rather than preventing them.
+Paired with alerting and runbook integration it becomes the trigger for response, but it does not stop an action at the control plane.
 This exercises the methodology distinction that a HIGH DETECTIVE differs operationally from a HIGH PREVENTIVE even though both carry the same severity colour: the responder receives an alert and acts; the preventive control would have refused the action entirely.
-Maps cross-provider to CIS AWS Foundations v3.0.0 (CloudTrail enabled in all regions, log file validation enabled, log delivery to dedicated S3 bucket), CIS Microsoft Azure Foundations v3.0.0 (Activity Log diagnostic settings, log retention, immutability), CIS GCP Foundation v4.0.0 (Cloud Audit Logs configured for all services, sink to immutable storage), CIS OCI Foundation v2.0.0 (Audit retention and centralisation), NIST SP 800-53 rev5 AU-2 (event logging), AU-9 (protection of audit information), and AU-12 (audit record generation), ISO/IEC 27001:2022 A.8.15 (logging), and ISO/IEC 27017:2015 CLD.12.4.1 (monitoring of cloud services).
+Maps cross-provider to CIS AWS Foundations v7.0.0 (CloudTrail enabled in all regions, log file validation enabled, log delivery to dedicated S3 bucket), CIS Microsoft Azure Foundations v6.0.0 (Activity Log diagnostic settings, log retention, immutability), CIS GCP Foundation v5.0.0 (Cloud Audit Logs configured for all services, sink to immutable storage), CIS OCI Foundation v3.1.0 (Audit retention and centralisation), NIST SP 800-53 rev5 AU-2 (event logging), AU-9 (protection of audit information), and AU-12 (audit record generation), ISO/IEC 27001:2022 A.8.15 (logging), and ISO/IEC 27017:2015 CLD.12.4.1 (monitoring of cloud services).